 The Denver Sustainable Food Policy Council is a citizen-driven food policy council that is appointed by the Mayor.
 It works to:

 In October 2017, the City and County of Denver released the final Denver Food Vision 2030.
 The vision is based on the Denver Food Baseline Report and Denver Food System Metrics and significant stakeholder engagement.

 For more information on Denver's food system, see the Denver Food System Map or email comments and questions to email@example.com.

 The Healthy Beverage Partnership (HBP) is a regional collaborative effort that facilitates the development of healthy food and beverage policy and environmental changes in a wide variety of community settings in the Metro Denver area.

-The HBP is made up of six public health agencies: Boulder County Public Health, City and County of Broomfield Public Health and Environment, the City and County of Denver Department of Environmental Health, Denver Public Health, Jefferson County Public Health and Tri-County Health Department and is sponsored by the Colorado Department of Public Health and Environment through the Cancer, Cardiovascular and Pulmonary Disease (CCPD) Grants Program.
+The HBP is made up of six public health agencies: Boulder County Public Health, City and County of Broomfield Public Health and Environment, the City and County of Denver Department of Public Health and Environment, Denver Public Health, Jefferson County Public Health and Tri-County Health Department and is sponsored by the Colorado Department of Public Health and Environment through the Cancer, Cardiovascular and Pulmonary Disease (CCPD) Grants Program.

-Denver Environmental Health can provide the following services to assist you and your organization in developing healthier food and beverage policies and practices:
+The Denver Department of Public Health and Environment can provide the following services to assist you and your organization in developing healthier food and beverage policies and practices: